guilherme-v/flutter-clean-architecture-example/README.md

 - Feature toggle can be used easily, both to enable/disable features or to try out new ideas (without needing to release a new version).
 - All layers can be unit tested independently.
 - Unidirectional data flow makes it easy to understand the code.
-- We can use different State Managements libraries (Provider, BLOC, States Rebuilder, MobX...) on the Presentation layer or try out new ones easily
+- We can use different State Managements libraries (Provider, BLOC, States Rebuilder, State Notifier...) on the Presentation layer, or even try out new ones easily if needed

 # Details